syncfusion-content/javascript-docs/js/Chart/Chart-Series.md

 ### Customizing all series together

-Using **commonSeriesOptions**, you can customize the series options for all the series commonly instead of setting the options directly on each series object.
+By using the **commonSeriesOptions**, you can customize the series options for all the series commonly instead of setting the options directly on each series object.

-N> The inline properties of series will have first priority and override the commonSeriesOptions.
+N> The inline properties of the series has the first priority and override the commonSeriesOptions.

-The below code snippet shows how to enable marker, tooltip and animation for chart series using commonSeriesOptions.
+The following code example explains on how to enable marker, tooltip and animation for the chart series by using the commonSeriesOptions.

 {% highlight js %}